05 May Extra Time: Reflections on the European Healthy Stadia Conference 2017

 “The European Healthy Stadia Network is proud to host its fourth European Conference at the Emirates Stadium.
 We are particularly pleased to bring together a wide range of clubs, governing bodies and health agencies, and in addition many academic researchers who are helping sports organisations to measure the impact of stadium policies and community interventions promoting health.”

 The Conference was organised by the European Healthy Stadia Network, and supported by the World Heart Federation through its partnership with UEFA.
-The next conference is planned for Spring 2019.
+The next conference is planned for Autumn 2019.
 Photos from the conference and slide presentations to follow shortly.